vietpham-agilityio/news-and-magazines-application/README.md

 * **[Jest](https://jestjs.io/)**: is a delightful JavaScript Testing Framework with a focus on simplicity.
 * **[Storybook](https://storybook.js.org/)**: captures the rendered state of a UI component.
 Developers write multiple stories per component that describe all the “interesting” states a component can support.
 * **[ESLint](https://eslint.org/)**: is a tool for identifying and reporting patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
+* **[Prettier](https://prettier.io/)**: is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
 * **[Tailwind](https://tailwindcss.com/)**: is a utility-first CSS framework for rapidly building modern websites without ever leaving your HTML.
 * **[Strapi](https://strapi.io/)**: is the next-gen headless CMS, open-source, javascript, enabling content-rich experiences to be created, managed and exposed to any digital device.